philippbayer/contigPlacer/README.md

 ## How accurate is it?

 Probably not *that* accurate - some (unpublished) tests show that the chromosome placement is ~ 98% correct, but I cannot test the base-pair level placement without optical maps etc. I would assume that the base-pair level placement is not very accurate.
+As in genetic mapping algorithms, contigs that have identical genotypes are indistinguishable.

 ## What does it take as input files?